stingaci/heat-tutorial/partIII/README.rst

 the resource definition.
 The reader will also notice that each resource type that is a template has certain properties and these properties are not the same across all external templates.
-In fact properties of a resource that is a template directly map to the inputs you define within that template.
+In fact properties of a resource that is a template directly map to the parameters you define within that template.
 Conversely, the outputs defined in a template become attributes of the resource defined within in the main template.